BUY TWO OR MORE GUIDES - UP TO 20% OFF

 • Glacial Boulder Trailhead.
 This trailhead connects to two trails, each of which is 10 miles long: Seven Mile Hole Trail and Mount Washburn Spur Trail.
 Located on the north side, this trail shows off the rest of the Grand Canyon (the portion after the initial best two miles).

-Horseback rides at Canyon Village
+Horseback Rides at Canyon Village

 Xanterra offers 1-hour and 2-hour horseback rides at their Canyon Corral!
 I did the 1-hour horseback ride last time I visited the park, and here are a few things to know about it: